NLeSC/pointcloud-benchmark/install/README.md

-Finally, since this is a Python benchmark platform some Python modules need to be installed in addition to the python bindings of previous dependencies (libLAS, GDAL): libxml2, libxslt, lxml, psutil, numpy, pycopg2, matplotlib
+Finally, since this is a Python benchmark platform some Python modules need to be installed in addition to the python bindings of previous dependencies (libLAS, GDAL): libxml2, libxslt, lxml, psutil, numpy, pycopg2, matplotlib, shapely and de9im

 The installation of all the previous software is not trivial and can be tricky depending on the used OS.
 We have compiled guidelines for their installation